azizkrifa/Brain_tumor_segmentation_with_U-net/README.md

 To optimize model performance, we adopted a well-structured training strategy combining multiple callbacks and monitoring techniques:

 ### 3.1 Compilation

-  The model is compiled with the **Adam optimizer**, using `sparse_categorical_crossentropy` as the loss function.
-Additionally, we track a custom evaluation metric: `multiclass_dice_coefficient`, which provides better insight into segmentation quality than accuracy alone.
+ The model is compiled with both the **Adam** and **SGD (with momentum)** optimizers for experimentation, using a **hybrid loss function** that combines `sparse_categorical_crossentropy` and **Dice loss**.
+This balances pixel-wise classification with overlap-based segmentation quality.

+ For evaluation, we track a custom metric: **`multiclass_dice_coefficient`**, which computes the Dice score across all classes.
+Unlike accuracy, this metric directly reflects segmentation quality by measuring overlap between predicted and ground truth regions.

 ------